What's On This Page

 Black seed oil and its active ingredient thymoquinone have been studied for their anti-inflammatory and antioxidant properties in laboratory models of Ulcerative colitis.

-Does black seed oil really regrow hair?
+Does black seed oil regrow hair?

 Is black seed oil good for sinus infection?

 Yes, black seed oil has been found to have anti-bacterial properties that may help relieve the symptoms of a sinus infection.
-However, it is important to consult your doctor before using the oil for any specific ailment in order to reduce the chances of an adverse reaction.
+However, it is important to consult your doctor before using the oil for any specific ailment to reduce the chances of an adverse reaction.

 Does black seed oil have gluten?